alextakahashi/resume-template-software-engineer/resume.md

 **Undergraduate Researcher, Software/Hardware**: Embodied Dexterity Group| Berkeley, CA ... *November 2019 - Present*

-* Led team of 3 in designing a physics engine and GUI in Python to interface with a prosthetic arm.
-Incorporated the Model/View/Controller (MVC) design pattern to organize functions and methods.
+* Led team of 3 in designing a physics engine and GUI in Python to interface with a prosthetic arm, simulating the arm's movement and returning touch-related feedback.
+Incorporated the Model/View/Controller (MVC) design pattern to organize physics, GUI, and communication methods.
-* Established TCP connection with LabVIEW program using Python's socket library to ensure the simulation data was sufficiently accurate for use in research.
+* Established TCP connection to LabVIEW program using Python's socket library.
+Prevented packet loss and out-of-order delivery during communication, ensuring that any movement with our prosthetic arm resulted in accurate simulation and feedback.
+Simulation accuracy allowed team to make meaningful, confident observations from the collected data.
-* Utilized multithreading to run communication/physics and GUI processing in parallel, allowing the GUI to refresh at a consistent framerate.
+* Utilized multithreading to run communication/physics and GUI processing in parallel, overcoming stutters in the GUI refresh rate that occured while waiting to receive data from LabVIEW.
+Enabled the GUI to run at a consistent 60 frames per second while decreasing the cycle time for processing data inputs.

 **Lead Machinist**: FIRST Robotics Competition Team 687 | Carson, CA ... *June 2015 - May 2018*